confidential-computing/governance/terminology/common-terminology.md

 In the above definitions, a hosting environment may include a portion that runs inside a TEE but that is shared among multiple confidential libraries, processes, containers, or VMs.
-In such a case, use of the confidential term implies an additional layer of isolation by which the confidential code and data are protected even against the shared environment within the overall TEE instance hosting the confidential code and data.
+In such a case, use of the term "confidential" implies an additional layer of isolation by which the confidential code and data are protected even against the shared environment within the overall TEE instance hosting the confidential code and data.
 For example, there may be nested isolation boundaries in use.